You want smart political talk without the meltdowns?

 We arm you with the facts to be able to know and advocate for the truth with your friends and family.

-Sir Dow, verdict with Ted Cruz now, wherever you get your podcast.
+So down with Verdict with Ted Cruz Now, wherever you get your podcasts.

-So yesterday, um, I send out to my incredible social media staff that won't give me access to any social media.
+So yesterday, I send out to my incredible social media staff that won't give me access to any social media.

 I have no access at all whatsoever.

-Uh a long commercial that was put out by New York gubernatorial candidate, Lee Zeldon.
+A long commercial that was put out by New York gubernatorial candidate, Lee Zeldon.

-I made the comment and I I they put they posted it for me.
+I made the comment and they posted it for me because then they won't let me do it myself.

 Long history here.

-So anyway, I said, Is New York a deep blue state?
+So anyway, I said, is New York a deep blue state?

 Is it possible that it can turn red?